 This short video was filmed on Moa Island in Torres Strait.
 The HART team collaborated with The University of Queensland’s DREAMT team to write and develop the film.
 Dr Eddy Strivens is the Geriatrician in the film, enacting a life-like consultation for a person with dementia and their family.
 Close consultation occurred with the people from the Torres community and the video was co-written and directed by Samson Tamwoy, a local Torres Strait Islander Health Worker.

 Dr Eddy Strivens is a practising clinician and national leader in geriatric medicine and dementia, working in Far North Queensland for over 20 years.
-He has held an academic appointment with James Cook University since the commencement of the Clinical School in Cairns and is currently an Adjunct Professor.
+He has held an academic appointment with James Cook University since the commencement of the Clinical School in Cairns.
 His research interests are in Culturally Appropriate Assessment, Healthy Ageing, Integrated Care and Models of Service Delivery.
 He has worked extensively with Aboriginal and Torres Strait Islander Communities in Far North Queensland and has validated the use of culturally appropriate cognitive assessment tools in this population.
 He is practised in linking research with clinical outcomes in these communities.

-Dr Sarah Russell is an associate professor with the College of Medicine and Dentistry, James Cook University and is a founding member of the Healthy Ageing Research Team (HART).
-Her research focuses on healthy ageing, with a particular focus on Aboriginal and Torres Strait Islander communities in FNQ.
-Sarah has been instrumental in attracting 8 continuous years of NHMRC grant funding to the total of just under $3 million.
-She holds a Masters and PhD in Clinical Neuropsychology and works as a Clinical Neuropsychologist at the Cairns Hospital and in private practice.
+Dr Sarah Russell is an Associate Professor with the College of Medicine and Dentistry, James Cook University and is a founding member of the Healthy Ageing Research Team (HART).
+Her research focuses on healthy ageing and dementia, with a particular focus on Aboriginal and Torres Strait Islander communities in FNQ.
+This includes developing and validating appropriate screening tools for cognition and socioemotional wellbeing for Aboriginal and Torrs Strait communities.
+Sarah holds a Masters/PhD in Clinical Neuropsychology and works as a Clinical Neuropsychologist in private practice.
 Sarah also provides research supervision to postgraduate students and clinical supervision to psychologists and neuropsychologists.

 Betty Sagigi, JP (Mag CT.)